PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 87234786.29
 ```

-Up to now, we've seen examples of floats represented normal, decimal representation.
+Up to now, we've seen examples of floats represented using common, decimal representation.
 There is another representation that's also used for float literals, the exponent form:

 ```foo
 >>> 2.34e5